-Beechworth district women actively supported the suffrage campaign in late colonial Victoria and more than 170 – from Beechworth, Stanley, Murmungee and Wooragee – signed the Great Petition of 1891.
+Beechworth district women actively supported the suffrage campaign in late colonial Victoria, with more than 170 residents from Beechworth, Stanley, Murmungee and Wooragee adding their names to the Great Petition of 1891.

-Margaret Trim, Hannah Gaylard and the Thomson sisters were among them, as Beechworth Arts Council’s Cath O’Connor found during her extensive research of the campaign’s local significance.
+Margaret Trim, Hannah Gaylard and the Thomson sisters were among the petition signatories, as Beechworth Arts Council’s Cath O’Connor found during her extensive research of the campaign’s local significance.

 Margaret was born the daughter of James Hulme and Janet (née Comb) in 1842.
 Her husband, William, who she married in 1866, established the Ovens Bakery with his brother Edward.
 William was a councillor of the United Shire of Beechworth 1896-1905 and president 1902-1903.
 Margaret and William had six sons and three daughters.
 Margaret was active with various charities in the district and had planted one of the memorial oaks in Wallace Park.
 She was also vice-president of the Beechworth Ladies’ Benevolent Society.
 In recognition of her services for local charities she was awarded life governorship of Ovens District Hospital and Ovens Benevolent Asylum.
 She died, aged 66, ‘at her husband’s residence’ on June 22,1908, and is buried in Beechworth cemetery’s Church of England Section at A982.
 Her signature on the Great Petition 1891 is shown on page 343 at line 32.